Stefano was employee #8 at Wind, a telecom and internet company that made an exit for $12.1 billion.

-Many years ago, he fell in love with the city of London, and that’s where he lives now when he’s not traveling.
+Many years ago, he fell in love with the city of London, and that’s where you can meet him, when he’s not travelling.

 When I was a young adult, I got quadruple surgery to my feet.
 Over twenty hours under the scalpel in four different operations.